-Windows OS has a lot of updates which automatically gets updated on regular basis.
+How To Fix When Windows Update Gets Stuck [Solved] – Windows OS has a lot of updates that automatically get updated on a regular basis.
 While an update brings in new features and solves the bugs, there are times that it could get your PC stuck/frozen.
-Although the problem happens rarely, it is one among the most hated problems.
+Although the problem happens rarely, it is one of the most hated problems.

 It is always a good thing to confirm, either before aborting or taking any other measures.
 The Windows Update may get stuck if you find any of these messages on your screen.

 - Working on Updates. (% of update completed)

 - Please do not power off or unplug your machine.

 - Getting your Windows ready.

 If you find any of these messages on your computer screen for a long while it confirms the Windows Update freeze.
 Since some of the updates take a while you can proceed with the fix if the screen is still for about 3 hours.